Seamless Business Relocation

 ROC filing fees depend on the company's authorised share capital and the number of forms being submitted.

-Additionally, if forms are filed late, additional penalty fees are levied at ₹100 per day per form.
+If forms are filed late, additional penalty fees are levied at ₹100 per day per form with no maximum limit.
+Timely filing is crucial to avoid mounting costs.

 In case of an inter-state registered office change, the following additional forms and fees are applicable: